 Puppy Love and Puppy Style: Pet Photographer Grace Chon

-As a photographer who specializes in animals, Chon was immediately drawn to Japanese-style dog grooming, because it’s meant to highlight an individual dog’s character.
+As a photographer who specializes in animals, Chon was immediately drawn to Japanese-style dog grooming, because it’s meant to highlight a dog’s character.
 She explains, “In the United States and Europe, many dogs are groomed according to breed standards—the cuts have been designed to highlight characteristics of certain breeds or even hide certain flaws….
 If you watch a dog show, you’ll see that the dogs are groomed with specific haircuts.
 But with Japanese-style grooming, those rules get chucked out the window, and the emphasis is on grooming the dog to bring out its unique personality, often through a very whimsical haircut.”

 And Chon aims to do the same thing—that is, bring out her subjects’ personalities—in her own work.
 So when she discovered Japanese-style dog grooming, she knew she had to do a photo series based on it.
 That series, Hairy, went viral and ended up being shared by publications as diverse as Cosmopolitan and the Weather Channel.
 Chon’s publisher saw potential for a book, so Chon lined up dozens more dogs and spent a few days shooting her charming before-and-after pairs.

 “I think seeing a dog before and after it’s groomed is so funny and relatable,” Chon says.
 “My dogs don’t get groomed, but they get bathed—and they are so happy after they get a bath.
 Their demeanor noticeably changes, they’re running around, they’re giddy, they’re play bowing, and they just love it.
 It’s a transformation that we all know and understand even with our own haircuts, too.”